-Tarantulas do not eat daily as most mammals do.
-I feed my collection on a week rotation.
-That means they get fed maximum once weekly.
-I will often skip tarantula for one, two or more weeks if they are gaining weight too quickly, aren't hungry or look like they're in pre-molt.
+As a basic rule of thumb for 95% of my collection, I feed on a one week rotation.
+That means everyone gets fed maximum once weekly.
+I will often skip tarantula for one or even two or more weeks if they are gaining weight too quickly, aren't hungry or look like they're in pre-molt.
 Remember, if the tarantula doesn't eat the prey in 12-24 hours remove the feeder item and try again in another 3-6 days.
 If it's molting wait until it's finished and all hardened up!

 Make sure your feeders are from a verified source.
 Never feed your tarantula wild caught food!

 For more detailed information on feeding please visit:

 The substrate should be subtly moist (somewhat dependent on the species) and the trantula should have "dew" to drink off the sides on the enclosure a few times a week.
 There is a bit of a learning curve when it comes to misting.
 We recommend new keepers mist one corner of the enclosure.
 This way the tarantula can choose between moist and dry substrate and the new keeper can adjust based on the tarantulas preferences.